 Parish registers for the Crow Wing Mission (1852-1870) and for the Belle Prairie Mission (1865-1879, 1865-1887) that were kept, respectively, by Father Francis Xavier Pierz and Father Joseph Francis Buh.
 The registers for the Belle Prairie Mission include information on baptisms, confirmations, marriages, and first communions.
 Some of the information is recorded in Latin.
 The register for the Crow Wing Mission records data on baptisms, deaths, and marriages, not only for the Ojibwe at Crow Wing, but also for those at Belle Prairie and other mission sites served by Pierz.

-MNHS call number: See the finding aid in the library: (M388).
+MNHS call number: See more information in the catalog record (M388).

 **Many records for the Catholic communities in Minnnesota are held by the archdoicese for that region.